the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-language.md

 (ch-consistency-language-hr-grammar)=
 ### Check 1: Ensure correct grammar and a consistent tone across the book

-For readers of all backgrounds, knowledge, and skill level to understand _The Turing Way_, correct grammar and a consistent tone is necessary.
+Correct grammar and consistent tone would help readers of all backgrounds, knowledge, and skill levels to better understand _The Turing Way_'s content.

 Asides from being distracting, incorrect grammar may take away from the message a piece of text tries to communicate.